paulgb/simplediff/python/README.md

      ('-', 'bbb')]

-Note that although 'bbb' is contained in both strings, it is an insertation and then a deletion in the resulting diff.
+Note that although 'bbb' is contained in both strings, it is an insertion and then a deletion in the resulting diff.
 Note also that it was the longer string, 'aaaa', that was chosen as unchanged; SimpleDiff tries to maximize the length of the unchanged data and minimize the number of